trimstray/linux-hardening-checklist/README.md

 - **Rule:** Ensure `/var` located on separate partition. <img src="https://github.com/trimstray/working-template/blob/master/doc/img/high.png" alt="high">

-    **Rationale:**

-    > `/var` can be filled up by user programs or daemons.
-Therefore it can be safe to have these in separate partitions that would prevent `/`, the root partition, to be 100% full, and would hit your system badly.

 - **Rule:** Restrict `/var` partition mount options. <img src="https://github.com/trimstray/working-template/blob/master/doc/img/low.png" alt="low">

-    **Rationale:**

-    > This helps protect system services such as daemons or other programs which use it.

     **Example:**